MarthL/sts/readme.md

 Loader    | To do | Implement for Homepage, editProfile...
 ConfirmModalProfile    | To do | Implement modal to inform user and changes are saved (or not).
 Jest    | To do | Implement tests for FE.
+ThemeSaver | In progress | Should save the state of the load when Refresh

 <br><br><br>